 A detailed derivation is given in Appendix~\ref{sec:QKmethodanalysis}.
 We can also consider the approximate dimension $d$, where small eigenvalues in $K^{\mathrm{Q}}$ are truncated, by incurring a small training error.
+After obtaining $K^{\mathrm{Q}}$ from a quantum device, the dimension $d$ can be computed efficiently on a classical machine by performing a singular value decomposition on the $N \times N$ matrix $K^{\mathrm{Q}}$.
+Estimation of $\Tr(O^2)$ can be performed by sampling random states $\ket{\psi}$ from a quantum $2$-design, measuring $O$ on $\ket{\psi}$, and performing statistical analysis on the measurement data \cite{Huang2020}.
 This prediction error bound shows that a quantum kernel method can learn any $U_{\mathrm{QNN}}$ when the dimension of the training set space $d$ or the squared Frobenius norm of observable $\Tr(O^2)$ is much smaller than the amount of data $N$.
 In Appendix~\ref{app:lowerbound}, we show that quantum kernel methods are optimal for learning quantum models with bounded $\Tr(O^2)$ as they saturate the fundamental lower bound.
 However, in practice, most observables, such as Pauli operators, will have exponentially large $\Tr(O^2)$, so the central quantity is the dimension $d$.
 Using the prediction error bound for the quantum kernel method, if both $g_{\mathrm{CQ}}$ and $\min(d, \Tr(O^2))$ are small, then a classical ML would also be able to learn any $U_{\mathrm{QNN}}$.
-In such a case, one must conclude that the given encoding of the data is classically easy, and this cannot be affected by even arbitrary depth $U_{\mathrm{QNN}}$.
+In such a case, one must conclude that the given encoding of the data is classically easy, and this cannot be affected by an arbitrarily deep $U_{\mathrm{QNN}}$.
 This constitutes the bottom left part of our flowchart in Fig.~\ref{fig:FlowChart}.

 Ultimately, to see a prediction advantage in a particular data set with specific function values/labels, we need a large separation between $s_{\mathrm{C}}$ and $s_{\mathrm{Q}}$.
 This happens when the inputs $x_i, x_j$ considered close in a quantum ML model are actually close in the target function $f(x)$, but are far in classical ML.
 This is represented as the final test in Fig.~\ref{fig:FlowChart} and the methodology here outlines how this result can be achieved in terms of its more essential components.